matsim-org/pt2matsim/README.md

 - _shp/schedule/StopFacilities.shp_: Stop Facilities as point shapefile
 - _shp/schedule/StopFacilities_refLinks.shp_: The stop facilities' reference links as polyline shapefile

-Shapefiles can be viewed in an GIS, a recommended open source GIS is QGIS.
-It is also possible to view them in senozon VIA.
+Shapefiles can be viewed in a GIS, a recommended open source application is [QGIS](https://www.qgis.org).
+It is also possible to view them in [senozon via](https://via.senozon.com/).
 However, no line attributes can be displayed or viewed there.